 Water needs: Once or twice a week

 Dragon trees have a shallow, fibrous root system that doesn’t reach too deeply in the ground for water.
 They have a thick trunk that retains moisture, and dark leaves that store energy efficiently.
 These adaptations make it an easy plant to care for with low watering requirements compared to other house plants.
 Exactly how often to water dracaena depends on several factors, but they typically like a small amount of water a couple of times a week.
 They prefer consistently moist soil, not too wet and not too dry, but they can easily withstand drought if need be.
+You can use a moisture meter to monitor soil moisture levels.

 The dragon tree is comfortable in low to moderate humidity, although it won’t be damaged if there is moisture in the air.
 Since it grows in open plains, the dracaena marginata can tolerate the mid to low humidity levels found in most homes.
 These plants appreciate a spray from a water bottle now and then, but won’t suffer without it.